-by Jeff Hopkins, on 12/12/13, 8:00 AM
+by Jeff Hopkins, on 12/12/13 8:00 AM

 The leading cause of pressure gauge failure is vibration.
 In a dry pressure gauge, the sensitive internal components can be damaged by vibration and pressure spikes.
 Also, moisture and humidity can cause problems for dry pressure gauges.
 Just like your car windshield on a cold morning, condensation can fog up a dry pressure gauge making it difficult to read.

 Four benefits of liquid filling

-- The liquid absorbs vibration and pressure spikes.
+- The liquid absorbs vibration and pressure spikes

-- The dampening action of the liquid enables the operator to take an accurate reading during conditions of pressure oscillation and vibration.
+- The dampening action of the liquid enables the operator to take an accurate reading during conditions of pressure oscillation and vibration

-- The liquid lubricates the interior moving parts of the pressure gauge, dramatically reducing the effects of wear and extending the lifespan of the pressure gauge.
+- The liquid lubricates the interior moving parts of the pressure gauge, dramatically reducing the effects of wear and extending the lifespan of the pressure gauge

-- Because most liquid-filled pressure gauges are filled with non-aqueous liquid and are hermetically sealed, they perform well in corrosive environments and prevent moisture penetration, fogging due to condensation, and icing.
+- Because most liquid-filled pressure gauges are filled with non-aqueous liquid and are hermetically sealed, they perform well in corrosive environments and prevent moisture penetration, fogging due to condensation, and icing

 Choosing the fill liquid

-An alternative to liquid filling
+Snubber fittings are an alternative to liquid filling

 Pressure damping (snubbing) is accomplished through the use of a porous sintered 316 stainless steel element.
 Installing a Swagelok snubber fitting upstream from the gauge reduces the gauge’s response rate.
 The response rate generally varies with the initial pressure drop across the porous element of the snubber fitting and allows the gauge to reach line pressure smoothly.